Breast Cancer

 Diagnosis and Tests

 Mammography is not the only screening test available, and may not be as useful as commonly thought.
 There is an alternative medical technique that is able to detect breast cancer earlier: advanced thermography.
 Thermography uses natural infrared radiation from the body and, by measuring temperature variations, can spot abnormalities.
 Without using any ionizing radiation or mechanical pressure, the latest thermographic equipment can see breast cancer developing before mammography could image a tumor.
-Thermography accomplishes this because it is able to detect the beginnings of angiogenesis, when cancer cells first try to form their own blood supply - a necessary step before they can grow rapidly and metastasize.
+Thermography accomplishes this by detecting the beginnings of angiogenesis, when cancer cells first try to form their own blood supply – a necessary step before they can grow rapidly and metastasize.

-In a recent Dutch review of 8 studies, it was found that only 2 of them meet adequate randomization requirements.
-These two studies indicated that mammography, one of the most widely used screening tests for breast cancer, is next to useless in reducing the death rate from the disease.
+In a Dutch review of 8 studies, it was found that only 2 of them met adequate randomization requirements.
+These two studies indicated that mammography – one of the most widely used screening tests for breast cancer – is next to useless in reducing the death rate from the disease.
 Additionally, the risk of some types of breast cancer is increased by regular mammogram screening.
 Some researchers believe that the breast compression experienced during mammography may promote metastases.

 The definitive diagnosis of breast cancer can only be made by doing a surgical biopsy.
 This allows the tissue sample removed from the breast to be looked at under the microscope and examined for cancerous cells.